pires11d/insomnia-plugin-cdata-xml-response/README.md

 # Insomnia Plugin CDATA-XML

-This plugin removes the CDATA tags from server responses that returns a XML within it.
+This plugin removes the CDATA tags from server responses (SOAP) that return a XML, and also formats the XML response.

 ## 🚀 Installation